 I remember speaking with police officers directing traffic, still looking exhausted and shell-shocked, yet treating me and others with dozens of questions with the utmost kindness and respect.
 I parked a couple of blocks from where the Trade Center had stood, gasping as I saw dozens of cars covered in a thick layer of dust and realizing that they’d been sitting there since 9/11, their owners never having come back that day.
 I remember closed stores along Broadway, their merchandise covered in layers of gray dust that eerily reminded me of Pompeii.
 And I remember spontaneously bursting into tears when I rounded a corner and saw the wreckage of the front façade of one of the towers looming ahead of me a couple of blocks away.

-Earlier this summer, as I made my way west across the U.S. on my annual summer road trip I was driving on some smaller highways in Pennsylvania between Harrisburg and Pittsburgh, and I suddenly thought about Flight 93, the plane that was hijacked on 9/11 and whose passengers had stormed the cockpit and forced the plane to crash in a field in rural Pennsylvania near the town of Shanksville before it could reach Washington, its suspected destination where it may well have harmed who knows how many more innocent people.
+Three years ago, as I made my way west across the U.S. on one of my annual summer road trips I was driving on some smaller highways in Pennsylvania between Harrisburg and Pittsburgh, and I suddenly thought about Flight 93, the plane that was hijacked on 9/11 and whose passengers had stormed the cockpit and forced the plane to crash in a field in rural Pennsylvania near the town of Shanksville before it could reach Washington, its suspected destination where it may well have harmed who knows how many more innocent people.
 I wondered to myself where exactly the flight had crashed and thought I must be nearby.

 Not a half an hour later, there was a sign for the Flight 93 National Memorial, and with a feeling of what I can only describe as obligation, I took a detour from my intended route to pay my respects.
 The Memorial is located about 1.5 hours southeast of Pittsburgh in lush, rolling countryside.
 Inside the memorial is a large Visitor’s Center and museum with exhibits that detail the entire timetable of what happened that morning.
 Outside is a large, ramp-like observation deck which has been built to align with the flight path of the plane as it came down that day.
 In the distance, a wide pathway has been mown through the fields to again show the flight path of the plane and a 17 ton boulder has been placed to mark the place where the aircraft crashed.